litteratum/jira_dev_workflow/README.md

     * Approved.
 We will solve it
     * Rejected.
 We will not solve it or the reporter must describe the task better
   * Approved.
 The Assignee is cleared
-    * Draft. there is something wrong with the task.
+    * Draft.
+There is something wrong with the task.
 A manager's attention required
     * Under Review.
 The task is solved by an executor.
 Now it is waiting code review
   * Rejected.
 Auto reassigned to the reporter:
     * Draft.
 The reporter improved the description or brought new arguments